damolinx/vscode-macros/README.md

 If a macro does not respond to the cancellation request, it will continue running.
 In such cases, you can use the **Developer: Restart Extension Host** command to restart all extensions, or simply restart VS Code to stop the macro.
 While this is not ideal, it provides a fallback to recover from unresponsive or runaway macros.
 Note that this approach does not implicitly terminate external processes started by the macro.

-### Running a Macro on Startup
+### Running a Macro on VS Code Startup

 > **Workspace Trust**
 > Startup macros are disabled in untrusted workspaces.

-You can run macros automatically at startup by listing them in the `macros.startupMacros` setting.
-This setting accepts individual macro files (not directories), which are executed when a workspace is opened or when VS Code launches without one.
-You can quickly configure this by using the **Set as Startup Macro** action in the Macro Explorer.
+Adding startup macros lets you customize your environment from the moment VS Code starts.
+Since extensions are restarted when opening a new workspace, these customizations can also be scoped per workspace.

+Setting up a startup macro is easy:

+* In the **Macro Explorer**, use the **Set as Startup Macro** action from your macro's context menu.
+You can unset it later using **Unset as Startup Macro**.

+* Alternatively, update the `macros.startupMacros` setting directly in the **Settings** editor.

+Once you've set up a startup macro, here are a few things to keep in mind:

 - Paths may include tokens like `${workspaceFolder}` or `${userHome}` for dynamic resolution.
 - The `macros.startupMacros` setting is additive across Global, Workspace, and Workspace Folder scopes.
-- Paths pointing to missing or empty files are silently ignored — see the Macros log for details.
+- Paths pointing to missing or empty files are silently ignored — see the **Macros** log for details.
-- Files with logic errors will trigger an error dialog.

-Startup macros let you define behavior similar to an extension’s activate method.
-When needed, include cleanup logic using the `__disposables` global variable to ensure proper teardown.
+Startup macros let you define behavior similar to an extension’s `activate` method.
+For teardown support, use the `__disposables` global variable to ensure proper disposal when the workspace changes or the extension reloads.

 ### Keybinding a Macro